ajdabrowski/2019-08-22-UT/index.md

 Edit the general explanatory paragraph below if you want to change the pitch.
 {% endcomment %}

+Registration for the workshop will open in mid-July.
+Check back for a link to sign up.

 {% if page.carpentry == "swc" %}
 {% include sc/intro.html %}
 {% elsif page.carpentry == "dc" %}